JohnChu101/container/README.md

 The Core Feature depend on @[asLody](https://github.com/asLody)'s library: [VirtualApp](https://github.com/asLody/VirtualApp).

-As well as I made some changes to the form of the patch to stay in the project's root directory(`X.patch`).
+As well as @[codehz](https://github.com/codehz) made some changes to the form of the patch to stay in the project's root directory(`X.patch`).
 If you want to fetch the newest library's source, you can manually apply the patch to the latest branch of its project and copy the lib file back to the root of the project.

+I made some slight changes to the program to ensure it runs perfectly on Android 6.

 License
 -------